-- When they are ready to, children will start bringing simple books home to 'read' to an adult.
-Some of the books in the first term will be 'text-less books' much valuable conversation and discussion can be had about the pictures and the layout of the book.
+• When they are ready to, children will start bringing simple books home to 'read' to an adult.
+Some of the books in the first term will be 'text-less books' - much valuable conversation and discussion can be had about the pictures and the layout of the book.
 Again, encouraging the child to point to the words as they are being read is important.
-Discussing the story and the characters and asking questions about the book will help with the child's understanding of language. - After 'text-less books' children will receive book with words.
-Typically children will receive 2 books per week. - One book will be fully decodable, meaning that your child will be able to segment and blend each word as these are matched to the current phonic level.
+Discussing the story and the characters and asking questions about the book will help with the child's understanding of language.